-I hope in iPadOS 15 Apple will add their native Battery Health feature.
+I hope in iPadOS 17 Apple will add its native Battery Health feature.
 But till then, you can try these workarounds to find out your iPad battery’s health or remaining capacity.
-Checking Battery Health is also helpful when your iPhone Battery Draining Fast.
+Checking Battery Health is also helpful when your iPhone Battery is Draining Fast.

 How to Check Battery Health on iPad

 Yes, you can’t check Battery Health on an iPad.
 But, by connecting your iPad to a Windows or macOS computer.
 You can find out all the required information about your battery.
 Even, you can check battery charge cycles.
 Although, it will require a bit more effort.

 But for all this, you have to install a third-party app that specializes in performing different maintenance tasks.
 And, there are many Windows and Mac Apps available.
 In this article, you will get to know about all of them.

 iMazing is an iOS/iPadOS device management software.
 It allows transferring files and data between iOS/iPad OS devices and Windows/macOS computers.
 With iMazing, you can take a backup of your iPad/iPhone files.
 Overall, you can perform similar tasks to iTunes.
 Apart from backup, iMazing also gives you a summary of your iPad’s battery health.
 You can get all the required information about your iPad battery.
 The best part is it does support iOS 16.

 Download iMazing software for free from the official website.

 Run the setup file and install it on your macOS or Windows PC.